Get Medicare Quotes Online for Free

 All monthly quotes are for a 65-year-old woman who doesn't smoke.

-Medicare Advantage (Part C) bundles Medicare Parts A, B and often D in a single package.
-Medicare Advantage plans tend to be popular with people who care about getting the lowest rate because they usually offer extra coverage at no charge or for a low additional cost.
+Medicare Advantage (Part C) combines Medicare Parts A, B and often D in a single package.
+Medicare Advantage plans have grown in popularity because they usually offer extra coverage at no charge or for a low extra cost.

-For example, many Medicare Advantage plans offer bundled prescription drug coverage, vision and dental.
-You'll have to buy these separately with traditional Medicare.
+For example, many Medicare Advantage plans offer bundled prescription drug coverage, vision, dental and fitness and wellness coverage.
+You'll have to buy these separately with regular Medicare (Parts A and B).

 Average monthly rates